 If you do not pay a “reasonable amount” for meals, you must be included in the SNAP household of the household providing meals.
 That means your income will be counted in figuring the eligibility of the whole household.
 106 C.M.R.§361.240(D).
 A “reasonable amount” is an amount that equals or exceeds the SNAP benefit level for your household size (for ex, $194/ month for 1 person getting three meals/day).
 106 C.M.R.§361.240(D).

 Janet and Joe are both age 25 and married.
-They move into Janet’s mother’s house, Francis - who receives SNAP benefits.
-Francis does all of the food shopping and makes all of the meals for Janet and Joe.
-Janet and Joe pay Francis $300/month for food and $400/month rent.
-They are considered “boarders” in Francis’s home.
-Because $300 is less for food than the maximum SNAP benefit amount for a household of 2, Janet and Joe must be part of Francis’ SNAP household and their income counts.
-If Janet and Joe started purchasing and preparing their food separately, instead of giving Francis money for food, they would not be required to be in Francis’ SNAP household.
-They might qualify for their own SNAP benefits, depending on their income.
+They with Janet’s mother, Fran who receives SNAP.
+Francis shoos and cooks for all of them.
+Janet & Joe pay Fran $400/month for food and $500/month for rent.
+They are considered “boarders” in Fran’s home.
+Because $400 is less for food than the maximum SNAP benefit amount for a household of 2, Janet & Joe must be part of Fran’s SNAP household and their income counts.
+If Janet & Joe started purchasing and preparing most of their food separately, instead of giving Fran’s money for food, they would not be required to be in Fran’s SNAP household.
+They would qualify for their own SNAP benefits, depending on their income.

-If you are elderly or disabled and live with others who provide meals for you, See What if I live with others but I have a disability that makes it difficult to prepare my food?
+If you are 60 or older and/or disabled and live with others who provide meals for you, see What if I live with others but I have a disability that makes it difficult to prepare my food?